These numbers won’t surprise you.

 The negative side of the equation is the long-term customer cost.
 After all, you need to keep delivering a service for free to current customers.

-That can cause major problems for your SaaS company.
+That can cause problems for your SaaS company.

 If your company fails to grow fast, this will put a strain on your customer service.
 It can also impact customer loyalty making it harder to attract potential customers.

-You’ll find plenty of positive and negative reviews on the web from SaaS founders about running lifetime deals.
-Whether a lifetime deal is right for your business is something you’ll need to ultimately decide.
+There are plenty of positive and negative reviews on the web from SaaS founders about running lifetime deals.
+You’ll need to decide if a lifetime deal is right for your business.

-If you do go down the lifetime deal route on AppSumo, check out this guide.
-Some nice tips here from Arto Minasyan, who went through an AppSumo launch with Krisp.
+If you go down the lifetime deal route on AppSumo, check out this guide.
+There are some nice tips here from Arto Minasyan, who went through an AppSumo launch with Krisp.
 There are plenty of tips for your internal team to go through.

 You don’t have to run a lifetime deal.